 To make your MOH’s look pop a little more, opt for a gown that is a shade lighter or darker than the rest of your bridesmaids' dresses.
 Think a bridal party in French blue with your MOH in a soft sky hue, or ‘maids in lavender and the maid of honor in deeper eggplant.
-The colors you choose should all still fit seamlessly into your palette, while making it clear that she’s your right-hand woman.
+The colors you choose should all still fit seamlessly into your palette while making it clear that she’s your right-hand woman.

 Want her to really look the part?
 Dress your maid of honor in a printed gown while everyone else wears a solid design.
 We love the way a floral-printed MOH dress looks against single-tone bridesmaid dresses in a color that’s pulled from the pattern, or you could go more modern with a stripe or other geometric style.